LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages

+### version 6.52.3
+*Released*: 27 June 2025
+- GitHub Issue 787: DomainField JSON file import should respect required boolean for SampleId field
+- Issue 53325: withQueryModels to use col fieldKey instead of name when setting omittedColumns for errant calculated fields

 ### version 6.52.2
 *Released*: 27 June 2025
 - Issue 53326: Don't filter `QuerySelect` in `PrintLabelsModal`